Query Rewriting: Subqueries, CTEs, Joins, Window Functions

 Query Rewriting: Subqueries, CTEs, Joins, and Window Functions

-The same data can be retrieved in many ways.
-Sometimes the difference between a query that takes seconds and one that takes minutes is just how you structure it.
+The same data can be retrieved many ways in SQL, and sometimes the difference between a query that finishes in seconds versus minutes comes down to nothing more than how you structure it.
 Here are the rewriting techniques I reach for most often.

 Subquery or Join: The Decision Flow